 The closer we get to the Lord, the more contrition we should experience.
-We must ever be like the publican and unlike the Pharisee in the mirror of God’s Word and presence.
+We must forever be like the publican and unlike the Pharisee in the mirror of God’s Word and presence.
 Sadly, we so frequently start off as the publican and end up like the Pharisee.
 This is why the Holy Spirit must so often allow us to go through a time of failure, to bring us back to the first things of our Christian experience.

-Oh God, give us afresh and anew a revelation of who we really are outside of You, that we might lean completely on You – Your blood and righteousness (Colossians 1:12 and 2 Corinthians 5:12)!
-That we might “be found in Him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith” (Philippians 3:9).
+Philippians 3:9 – “And be found in Him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith.”

-Spiritual People take God at His Word
+2. Spiritual People Take God at His Word

-We must take God at His word even when we are filled with doubt.
+We must take God at His Word even when we are filled with doubt.
 In Mark 9:23-24 a man came to Jesus seeking help for his child and Jesus said, “If you can believe, all things are possible to him who believes.
 Immediately the father of the child cried out and said with tears, Lord, I believe; help my unbelief!”

 In Luke 5:5 when Jesus told Peter to launch out into the deep for a catch of fish he replied, “Master, we have toiled all night and caught nothing; nevertheless at Your Word I will let down the net.”